lpotthast/leptonic-template-tauri/README.md

     cargo install tauri-cli@2.0.0-beta.8

+Make sure that `trunk` is installed:

+    cargo install trunk

 Make sure you have installed the prerequisites for your OS: <https://tauri.app/v1/guides/getting-started/prerequisites>, then run:

     cargo tauri android init